-Lussekatter (Lucia saffron buns) are traditionally eaten on the day of Lucia.
+Lussekatter (Lucia saffron buns) are traditionally eaten on the day of Lucia, served with either coffee or glögg are delicacies unique to this festival.
 Each bun is shaped into an S-shape, which is supposed to resemble a cat’s tail.
 Nobody knows for sure the origins of the shape and the connection with Saint Lucia, but it seems likely that they were originally called djävulskatter (the devil’s cats).
-I think it’s just another excuse for a celebration.

 - 1 g saffron threads

 - 30 g yeast or 7g Fast action yeast

 - 300 ml milk